trotsiuk/r3PG/README.md

 | Francesco Minunno   | https://github.com/checcomi/threePGN-package |
 | Quinn Thomas        | https://github.com/EcoDynForecast/DAPPER |

-We explain in a recent publication (Trotsiuk et al, submitted) how this r3PG packages differs and / or improves over these.
+We explain in a recent publication (Trotsiuk et al, submitted) how these r3PG packages differs and / or improves over these.

 ## Issues, suggestions, contributions